-In the past, not all parents considered monitors a necessity, but with houses getting larger and lives getting more hectic it almost feel like a must have item.
-When you consider the peace of mind knowing baby is sleeping soundly, and the potential increase in sleep for parents, it is hard not to add some kind of monitor to your list of baby items to buy.
-With prices being relatively low for sound products, it is possible to justify buying a great monitor, even for parents on a tight budget.
+In the past, not all parents considered monitors a necessity, but with houses getting larger and lives getting more hectic it almost feels like a must have item.
+When you consider the peace of mind knowing your baby is sleeping soundly, and the potential increase in sleep for parents, it is hard not to add some kind of monitor to your list of baby items to buy.
+With prices being relatively low for sound products, it is possible to find a great monitor, even for parents on a tight budget.

 Price is one of the clear differences between all the monitors on the market with monitors ranging from $40 to $150 list.
-However, some of the newer digital monitors, such as the VTech DM221 which won our Best Value award, are relatively budget friendly and work well.
+Including the digital monitors, such as the VTech DM221 which won an Editors' Choice award, are very budget-friendly and work well.

 Range is another main consideration when choosing a monitor.
 Disturbingly, we found no correlation between manufacturers' claims regarding a monitor's range, with what we observed in our extensive hands-on testing.
 You would expect a monitor advertising 2,000 foot range would work at a longer distance than one advertising 820 foot range — sadly this did not turn out to be true in our tests.
 We advise you review manufacturer's range claims with great skepticism, and feel the tests we performed on each monitor, which provide an apples-to-apples comparison, are much more reliable than manufacturer's claims.

 In this article, we'll walk you through the different types of monitors and explain what features you should look for and why.

 Which Type of Baby Monitor?
 Video?
 Sound?
 Movement?

 We consider the essential benefit of a baby monitor to be longer and better sleep for parents, by gaining confidence that the monitor will wake you if baby needs attention.
 We have reviewed three different categories of monitors here at BabyGearLab:

 While any of the three types of monitors can help you keep tabs on your baby, the key component that parents rely on while sleeping is sound.